Understanding Quantization and Precision

 Quantization isn’t just about fitting a model onto your GPU — it also makes inference faster.
 Lower-precision operations use less memory bandwidth, and for small batch sizes (which are common in interactive applications), memory bandwidth is often the bottleneck.
 So a 4-bit model doesn’t just use ~8x less memory than FP32 — it can also generate tokens noticeably faster.

-This creates a practical tradeoff worth thinking about:
+This creates a practical consideration:

 How low can you go?